Skip to main content

 Nutrafol vs. Hers at a glance

-In the matchup between Nutrafol and Hers, each company has its share of strengths and weaknesses.
+Both Nutrafol and Hers have their share of strengths and weaknesses.
 The chart below lays out the box score, so to speak.
-Keep in mind that some categories do hold more weight than others.
+Take note that some categories hold more weight than others.

 NutrafolHers